Maurice Fargues: Death

 In September 1947, just before the "Salon Nautique" in Paris, Cousteau pushed to organize a series of deep diving attempts to determine the maximum depth a scuba diver could reach.
 On September 17, Maurice Fargues made the first deep diving attempt near the French Navy base at Toulon.
 Maurice Fargues descended an anchor line with marker slates attached at 10 metre intervals, allowing him to sign his name on them to certify the depth he had reached, and periodically tugged on a safety line attached to his weight belt to let his colleague Frédéric Dumas on the surface know that he was alive.
 After three minutes, at a record-setting depth of 120 m, Maurice Fargues stopped signalling.
-Philippe Tailliez ordered that he be pulled up, and Jean Pinard dived to meet him at 60 meters depth, only to discover that Fargues was unconscious, his mouthpiece hanging on his chest.
+Philippe Tailliez ordered that he be pulled up, and Jean Pinard dove to meet him at 60 meters depth, only to discover that Fargues was unconscious, his mouthpiece hanging on his chest.
 Resuscitation attempts were continued for 12 hours, but Fargues was dead.
 Nitrogen narcosis or oxygen toxicity had caused him to lose his mouthpiece and drown.

 Fargues' scrawled signature on the slate at 120 m confirmed his depth record.
 The GRS concluded that 90 m was the maximum depth a diver using compressed air could reach.
 In the words of Jacques Cousteau: "Dumas and I owed our lives to Maurice Fargues, who had resurrected us from the death cave at Vaucluse.
 We will not be consoled that we were unable to save him."